OpenRefine/openrefine.org/docs/technical-reference/migrating-older-extensions.md

 * Migrating from Ant to Maven (October 2018, between 3.0 and 3.1-beta)
 * Migrating to Wikimedia's i18n jQuery plugin (November 2018, between 3.1-beta and 3.1)
 * Migrating from org.json to Jackson (December 2018, between 3.1 and 3.2-beta)
-* Many changes for 4.0
+* Changes for 4.0
    * Migrating from in-memory project data storage to the runner architecture
    * Changes in project serialization format
    * Changes in package names
    * Changes in Maven module structure
+   * Changes in the HTTP API offered by OpenRefine's backend

 ## Migrating from Ant to Maven {#migrating-from-ant-to-maven}